Missive vs Converge

 Why teams choose Converge

-- $49/month flat rate for up to 15 agents
+- $49/month for your whole company (up to 15 agents)

 - Native WhatsApp, Telegram, Messenger, Discord, Zalo